hyrtx/hyrtx/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m currently studying Python and Business Intelligence.
+:books: I’m currently studying Data Analytics.

 ### Connect with me